 - Sacrificial Lion: Kalifa's death served to show that not even children are safe on the Trandoshan hunting island.

 - Shell-Shocked Veteran: Surviving on Wasskah clearly had an effect on all of them, but Kalifa shows it the worst, losing her temper with Ahsoka when recalling the previous Padawans who had been killed, and hatefully attacking a Trandoshan hunter.

 - Token Human: Out of the remaining younglings on Wasskah, Kalifa is the only human.

-- Troubling Unchildlike Behavior: Kalifa strangling a Trandoshan with an expression of intense hatred on her face.
+- Troubling Unchildlike Behavior: Kalifa Force-chokes a Trandoshan with an expression of intense hatred on her face.

 - Use Your Head: In a Combination Attack with Jinx, O-Mer headbutted one of the Trandoshans.

-, during which they harvested their own lightsaber-crystals.
+Appear in: The Clone WarsThe top students of their class, this group of younglings were introduced when they participated the Gathering, a Rite of Passage, during which they harvested their own lightsaber crystals.
 During the rite, they had to face, and overcome their shortcomings and weaknesses.
 Afterwards they learnt how to built their first lightsabers from Professor Huyang.
 Their training in the Temple is apparently overseen by Tera Sinube.